 Ask anyone who has ever enjoyed the beaches in Bogue Inlet, and they will tell how special it is to feel like you have your own beach in a world of spectacular beauty.

 As we passed the beaches, we nosed our way out the Inlet into the ocean and could see only a couple of buoys and a dredge working in the channel.
-We wanted to work our way down Bear Island a little, anchor, and perhaps fish just off shore.
+We wanted to work our way down Bear Island a little, anchor, and perhaps fish just offshore.
 A couple of really big swells changed our mind, and we headed back inside the Inlet.
 Our conclusion is that the Inlet has changed a lot since last year.
 It will take a fair amount of exploring to find some new fishing spots.
 We went almost back to the ICW before turning up the Coast Guard Channel and heading toward the backside of the Point.

-It was warm and beautiful in the Channel, but there were no keeper-sized sport fish that we could find so we headed over to fish some waters bordering the marshes near Swansboro.
+It was warm and beautiful in the Channel, but there was no keeper-sized fish that we could find so we headed over to fish some waters bordering the marshes near Swansboro.
 Our luck was not much better there, so we gassed up at Dudley's Marina and headed back up the White Oak River.

 The river waters had calmed and the ride back up the White Oak was even smoother than the ride out the Inlet.
-We pulled up to fish off Silver Creek Plantation, and within minutes of joking that we only needed a Sea Robin and Lizzardfish to have a grand slam of trash fish, I reeled in a Sea Robin.
+We pulled up to fish off Silver Creek Plantation, and within minutes of joking that we only needed a Sea Robin and Lizardfish to have a grand slam of trash fish, I reeled in a Sea Robin.

-Fortunately the spell was soon broken, and the next two fish were bluefish which is all we needed to hook us for another dazzling day on the water.
-By then we had been on the water five hours so we headed back to the dock and started planning our next trip.
+Fortunately, the spell was soon broken, and the next two fish were bluefish which is all we needed to hook us for another dazzling day on the water.
+By then we had been on the water for five hours so we headed back to the dock and started planning our next trip.

 Now we just have to get the weather to cooperate once again.
 The good news is that summer is just starting, and the last couple of weeks here on the Southern Outer Banks have been pretty special, but there will be plenty of time for getting out on the water this summer.
 Then there is always fall behind summer.